Skip to content

 This is the invariant the whole flow protects: the evaluated agent version is the deployed agent version.
 Foundry manages the candidate versions; AgentOps supplies the gate, the deployment record, and Cockpit visibility.

-Why the PR gate uses a candidate
+Why use a candidate

 The PR gate validates the proposed agent before it enters develop or a release/** branch.
 For HTTP agents, that usually means the sandbox endpoint you configured in the workflow.
 For Foundry prompt agents, the workflow stages a throwaway prompt version in sandbox and evaluates that candidate.
 The dev project is updated only by the deploy workflow after the PR merges.